-Compression massage is one of several therapeutic massage techniques used for sports massage therapy, medical massage therapy and other prescriptions of massage for optimal performance, improved mobility and treatment of pain or discomfort.
+Compression massage is one of several therapeutic massage techniques used for sports massage therapy, medical massage therapy, and other prescriptions of massage for optimal performance, improved mobility, and treatment of pain or discomfort.
 Compression massage can be characterized as rhythmic compression into muscles used to create deep hyperemia (an increased amount of blood in the vessels of an organ or tissue in the body) and softening effect in the tissues.
 It is generally used as a warm-up for deeper, more specific massage work.

 Benefits of Compression Massage

-Compression, as a massage technique, has many benefits including relaxation, improved circulation and recovery.
+Compression, as a massage technique, has many benefits including relaxation, improved circulation, and recovery.
 When compressions are performed on the muscles, it stimulates affects the parasympathetic nervous system and is able to alter mood and produce feelings of relaxation.
-Compressions also help to improve circulation into the muscles by initially restricting the blood flow which then encourage a larger amount of blood to the area.
+Compressions also help to improve circulation into the muscles by initially restricting the blood flow which then encourages a larger amount of blood to the area.
 Improved blood circulation in the muscles is beneficial to improving tissue conditions and preparing muscles for activity- beneficial for treatments before an athletic event.
 An additional benefit of compression massage is for increasing healing to damaged tissues and speeding up recovery.
 Compressions accelerate the healing process by increasing oxygen and nutrients into the tissues.
 Oxygen and nutrients can work to repair and heal any damaged cells.

-All massage strokes offer some degree of compression, whether one is working with traditional Swedish massage or the various forms of Eastern bodywork, such as Shiatsu or Thai massage.
+All massage strokes offer some degree of compression, whether one is working with a traditional Swedish massage or the various forms of Eastern bodywork, such as Shiatsu or Thai massage.
 Pressure can range from extremely light, such as manual lymphatic drainage massage, to very deep, as in deep tissue massage and certain sports massage procedures.

 In massage schools, if taught as a separate technique, compression is often taught simply as a stationary laying on of hands or fingers with a slight pushing down on to the tissue, a lifting up of the hands and then moving over and repeating.
-This might be used on the clients back at the opening or closing of a massage session in conjunction with a slight rocking movement, which is meant to encourage the activation of the parasympathetic nervous system.
+This might be used on the client’s back at the opening or closing of a massage session in conjunction with a slight rocking movement, which is meant to encourage the activation of the parasympathetic nervous system.

 In addition to relaxation, effective use of compression has many physiological benefits, including an increase in circulation, reduction of edema and releasing of adhesions.
 Light compression can be used on almost anybody under any circumstances.
 It can be used during traditional on-the-table massage, chair massage or massage on floor mats, and can be used over clothing.
 Lubricant is not needed for most compression techniques, as it is not typically a gliding stroke.